kstseng/kaggle-airbnb/README.md

 Use xgboost with stacking to build model.

-Didn't use set seed, so it can't be re-producible.
+Didn't use 'set seed', so it can't be re-producible.